rosstang/dimit.nvim/README.md

 ```

 - In case the current windows is also dimmed (not undimmed), you can call :Dimit to redo the dimming.
+- The gif is also using [nvim-ide](https://github.com/ldelossa/nvim-ide) for the side panels